C4lopsitta/battleship/README.md

 # Battleship
-**This game will most likeley run ONLY on Linux because of termios.h**
+**I ACCIDENTALY BROKE THE REPO** So this will not work.
+Will revert asap **This game will most likeley run ONLY on Linux because of termios.h**

 A repository for all the files in my school assignment to make a simple battleship game with a matrix, i added *quite a lot* of extra things to the original assignment such as: